Francisco Arcia: Los Angeles Angels (second stint)

 On February 6, 2020, Arcia signed a minor league deal with the Los Angeles Angels organization.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-On September 6, 2020, Arcia was added to the Angels 60-man player pool but did not get called up and elected free agency on November 2.
+On September 6, Arcia was added to the Angels' 60-man player pool but did not get called up and elected free agency on November 2.

 On March 5, 2021, Arcia signed with the West Virginia Power of the Atlantic League of Professional Baseball.
 However, on May 5, before the ALPB season began, Arcia signed a minor league contract with the Los Angeles Angels.
-He played in 10 games with the Triple-A Salt Lake Bees, going 10-for-28 with no home runs and 2 RBI before being released on July 10.
+He played in 10 games with the Triple-A Salt Lake Bees, going 10-for-28 (.357) with two RBI before being released on July 10.

 Sultanes de Monterrey

 On July 14, 2021, Arcia signed with the Sultanes de Monterrey of the Mexican League.
-In 16 games, he slashed .235/.350/.294 with 6 RBIs.
-Arcia was released on August 21, 2021.
+In 16 appearances for the Sultanes, he slashed .235/.350/.294 with six RBI.
+Arcia was released by Monterrey on August 21.

 West Virginia Power

 On August 22, 2021, Arcia signed with the West Virginia Power of the Atlantic League of Professional Baseball.
-He became a free agent following the season.
-In 27 games he hit .281/.363/.382 with 2 home runs and 10 RBIs.
+He made 27 appearances for West Virginia, slashing .281/.363/.382 with two home runs and 10 RBI.
+Arcia became a free agent following the season.